rehierl/node-tree-outliner/1-1-2-order-theory/0-2-operations.md

 ## wikipedia, order type

 * two ordered sets have the same "order type" if they are "order isomorphic"
-* i.e. needs an order-preserving bijective order-isomorphic mapping
+* i.e. an order-preserving bijective order-isomorphic mapping exists
-* e.g. (n -> 2*n) on the set of integer numbers
+* e.g. (n -> 2*n) on the set of integers

 <!-- ======================================================================= -->
 ## wikipedia, order isomorphism